walbourn/walbourn.github.io/_posts/2010-04-15-whats-coming-in-the-june-2010-directx-sdk.md

 <strong>Documentation Enhancements</strong>

-The June 2010 DirectX SDK includes the following documentation enhancements:</p>
+The June 2010 DirectX SDK includes the following documentation enhancements:

 <ul>
 <li>Added links to descriptions of data types for parameters and return values to help developers locate related types.</li>